Victorbjay/agriloop/docs/user-flow.md

 This document outlines the precision-organic transaction lifecycle on the AgriLoop platform.

 ## 1. Identity & Onboarding
-*   **Verification**: All sellers must undergo NIN verification via Interswitch.
+*   **Verification**: All sellers undergo NIN verification via Interswitch.
-*   **Data Enrichment**: Phone numbers and legal names are retrieved from identity records during signup to ensure a trusted marketplace.
+*   **Data Enrichment**: Phone numbers and legal names are to be retrieved from identity records during signup to ensure a trusted marketplace.

 ## 2. Listing & Discovery
 *   **AI Valorization**: Sellers use Genkit AI to generate optimized descriptions and pricing based on Nigerian market trends.